 Whether the latest European Commission's initiative on the review of the EU VAT rate structure gathers the necessary support or not, it is clear that only limited improvements to the structure can be achieved.
-Therefore, if significant gains are to be achieved, they must come through a different route; and if the political momentum is to be seized, it is necessary to think outside the box.
-In this context, would it be possible to have significantly improved, converging, European VAT rate structures, through national, uncoordinated, action?
+Therefore, if significant gains are to be attained, they must come through a different route.
+In this context, would it be possible to have significantly improved, even converging, VAT rate structures in Europe, through national, uncoordinated, action?
+How would such a VAT rate structure look like, and how would it be achieved?